-In current work, we found a significantly increased IMP3 expression in malignant tumors with higher grade and larger size (P<0.05).
-This was in agreement with results of Gao et al. $(2014)^{13}$, who reported a significant correlation between IMP3 expression and intrahepatic cholangiocarcinoma with larger tumor size and higher grade, so it can be reported that

-IMP3 expression not associated only with initiation of malignancy but also with its progression and poor prognosis.
-In contrast, Kulaçoğlu and Erkılınç (2015)24 and Yorukoglu et al. (2015)30, reported non significant correlation between IMP3 expression and tumor size and grade in thyroid malignancy.
+In current work, we found a significantly increased IMP3 expression in malignant tumors with higher grade and larger size (P < 0.05).
+This was in agreement with results of Gao et al. [21], who reported a significant correlation between IMP3 expression and intrahepatic cholangiocarcinoma with larger tumor size and higher grade, so it can be reported that IMP3 expression not associated only with initiation of malignancy but also with its progression and poor prognosis.
+In contrast, Kulaçoğlu and Erkılınç [23] and Yorukoglu al. [29]. reported no significant et correlation between IMP3 expression and tumor size and grade in thyroid malignancy.

-Correlation of IMP3 expression with other clinico-pathological parameters including age, sex, LVI, CI, lymph node status and TNM stage, we found no clear cut correlation between these parameters and IMP3 positivity (P>0.05), this was in accordance with studies by Kulaçoğlu and Erkılınç (2015)24 and Yorukoglu et al. (2015)30.

-In study performed by Asioli et al. (2010)31, IMP3 expression was compared with the Clinic-pathologic parameters in poorly differentiated carcinomas, and they found that IMP3 expreassion was related to increased death risk, lymph node metastasis, and distant metastasis, this can be explained by their study was only on poorly differentiated carcinomas and their use of different methods for IMP3 detection.
+Correlation of IMP3 expression with other parameters clinicopathological including age, sex, LVI, CI, lymph node status and TNM stage, we found no clear cut correlation between these parameters and IMP3 positivity (P>0.05), this was in accordance with studies by Kulaçoğlu and Erkilinc [23] and Yorukoglu et al. [29].
+In study by Asioli et al. [30], IMP3 expression was compared with the clinicopathologic parameters in poorly differentiated and they found that IMP3 carcinomas. expreassion was related to increased death risk, lymph node metastasis, and distant metastasis, this can be explained by their study was only on poorly differentiated carcinomas and their use of different methods for IMP3 detection.

-In study of Slosar et al. (2009)21, they stated that IMP3 expression increased in differentiated thyroid carcinoma with larger tumor size, higher frequency of LVI, and lymph node metastases, but their results did not reach a stastistical significant difference.
+Slosar et al. [20], stated that IMP3 expression increased in differentiated thyroid carcinoma with larger tumor size, higher frequency of LVI, and lymph node metastases, but their results did not reach a stastistical significant difference.
 Also they found higher expression for IMP3 in PTC with nodal metastasis, but owing to small number of positive cases in this group they couldn't draw any definite conclusions.

-Given contradictory findings in different studies, further studies with larger number of cases and long-term follow-up may be useful to establish prognostic significance of IMP3 in thyroid carcinoma.
+Given the contradictory findings in different studies, further studies with larger number of cases and long-term follow-up may be useful to establish prognostic significance of IMP3 in thyroid carcinoma.

+Conclusion:

-Conclusion: IMP3 may be involved in thyroid carcinogenesis, initiation, the proliferation and progression of tumor cells.
+IMP3 may be involved in thyroid carcinogenesis, the initiation, proliferation and progression of tumor cells.
 IMP3 is a potential diagnostic marker for thyroid cancer, and can be a promising marker for differentiating follicular patterened thyroid lesions.IMP3 expression increases with increase size and grade of malignant thyroid tumors, which indicates a possible prognostic role for IMP3 in thyroid cancer.